Updated 9/30/25

 - Benefits of Streamlining EDI Implementation

-EDI involves the electronic exchange of business documents, such as purchase orders, invoices, and shipping notices, between trading partners.
-By replacing manual processes with automated data exchange, EDI offers numerous advantages:
+Electronic data interchange (EDI) involves the structured, electronic exchange of business documents, such as purchase orders, invoices, advance ship notices, and even payment confirmations, between customers and suppliers.
+By replacing manual processes with digital transmission of electronic documents, a well executed EDI system offers numerous advantages:

 Key Challenges in EDI Implementation